hxii/wyoming_supertonic_docker/README.md

 You must download the model files manually.

 1. Download the contents of the `assets` folder from the [Supertonic HuggingFace repository](https://huggingface.co/Supertone/supertonic/tree/main).
-2. Organize them in a directory (e.g., `supertonic-data`) exactly as shown below:
+2. Organize them in a directory (e.g., `/home/username/supertonic-data`) exactly as shown below:

 ```text
 supertonic-data/